HalkowichJasperSA/labs/mario/less/README.md

 ## Building the Opposite

-Now that your program is (hopefully!) accepting input as prescribed, it's time for another step.
+Now that your program is (hopefully!) accepting input correctly, it's time for another step.

 It turns out it's a bit easier to build a left-aligned pyramid than right-, like this: